tc39/proposal-iterator-helpers/README.md

 ### `.asIndexedPairs()`

 `.asIndexedPairs` takes no arguments.
-It returns an iterator where each value is paired with its index.
+It returns an iterator where each value produced by the underlying iterator is paired with a counter, starting at 0 and increasing by 1 with every element produced.

 Returns an iterator of pairs.